Guidance

 Your insurance company may not accept your claim if you did not disclose a previous condition.

-Remember to keep any receipts (including general expenses with travel, meals and accommodation for relatives accompanying you) and any medical reports.
+Remember to keep any receipts (including general expenses with travel, meals and accommodation for relatives accompanying you) and all relevant medical reports.
 You may need them to make a claim for reimbursement of expenses on your return home.

 5. Making a complaint

-According to the Ecuadorean Constitution of 2008, all public and private hospitals/clinics are obliged to provide immediate emergency medical attention without demanding prior proof of funds.
-However, this is not always followed by private clinics and hospitals and prior payment guarantees have been demanded as a condition for treatment, in some cases even when medical insurance has been available.
+According to the Ecuadorean Constitution of 2008, all public and private hospitals/clinics are obliged to provide immediate emergency medical attention (for life threatening cases) without demanding prior proof of funds.
+However, this is not always enforced by private clinics and hospitals.
+In some cases even when medical insurance has been available.
 You should report any of these incidents to us so that we can raise it with the local authorities.

 For more serious complaints, you should seek legal advice from an English-speaking lawyer in Ecuador.